seaofclouds/astro-lightroom-worker/README.md

 - OAuth2 authentication with Adobe's API
 - Fetch albums and catalogs from Lightroom
-- Upload photos to Lightroom
+- List and manage assets within albums
-- Manage photo metadata
+- Secure token storage using Cloudflare KV
-- Portfolio organization and management
+- Proper error handling and logging

 ## Setup